linontech/text-classification/README.md

   - IMDB (Large Movie Review Dataset) from "Learning Word Vectors for Sentiment Analysis", Maas-EtAl:2011:ACL-HLT2011
 - task1: a positive/negative sentiment classification of titles in the digital forum .
 - task2: similarity calculations between paragraph vector and a label vector.
-- task3: 300,000 documents and 100 categories, from "Efficient Vector Representation for Documents through Corruption"(Doc2vecC)
+- task3: 300,000 documents and 100 categories, from Minmin, 2017 "Efficient Vector Representation for Documents through Corruption"(Doc2vecC)

 requirements: